 We are raising Northwest, disease-resistant queen bees at our airport apiaries which are distributed to local beekeepers.

 Our honey bee hives at the airport dramatize parallels to human society: honey bees, for instance, have solved a number of issues around transportation, density, and resource conservation.
 The number of “flight operations” at the airport pales in comparison to that of a beehive, with its 15,000 foragers per hive, each taking off and landing up to a dozen times per day.
 Meanwhile, Sea-Tac Airport — one of the nation’s busiest — saw a “mere” 932 flight operations per day in 2014.
 How do the bees do it?

 Starting a Dialogue

-We used the traffic inside the airport to stage an art exhibit, which ran from June 2014 through April 2015 (and then went to Seattle City Hall for two months).
-With an estimated 2 million viewers, this exhibit helped introduce the important dialogue to travelers crossing the globe, and presented the setting as we imagine a parallel universe: not a terminal surrounded by concrete, but as an art gallery surrounded by a farm.
+We used the traffic inside the airport to stage an art exhibit, which ran from June 2014 through April 2015, and then went to Seattle City Hall for two months.
+With an estimated 2 million viewers, the exhibit helped introduce this important dialogue to travelers crossing the globe.
+We presented the airport in a parallel universe: not as a terminal surrounded by concrete, but as an art gallery surrounded by a farm.
 Meet the artists of Flight Path here.

 Landing Near You?

 Are you interested in developing a similar project at your airport?
 Whether are an elected official, a civil servant, a scientist, or just an interested party, please let us know!